ProtocolCoders/Sistema-Libri-Digital/README.md

 ## ✨ The Proposed Solution

-To overcome these challenges, **Libraria** implements an architecture based on robust, low-cost, open-source technologies.
+To overcome these challenges, **LibriDigital** implements an architecture based on robust, low-cost, open-source technologies.

 The core of the system is **Koha**, a world-renowned Integrated Library System (ILS), running on an **Ubuntu** server with a **PostgreSQL** database.